COVID-19 Vaccine

 - Antigen rapid test - $52 plus nurse or provider fee

-Masks are required for patients with COVID symptoms or COVID exposure within the past 10 days.
+Masks are required for patients with COVID symptoms.
 Children age 17 and younger may be seen in Pediatric Urgent Care, and are also welcome at all other Primary Health locations.

 COVID treatments